argumentcomputer/zk-light-clients/aptos/docs/src/design/epoch_change_proof.md

 append them to the chain state.

 A set of given validators is updated at the last block of every epoch on the chain.
 An **epoch on the Aptos chain has a duration of 2 hours**.
-The light client needs to keep track of the hash of the current trusted validator set, which is updated on every epoch change.
+The light client needs to keep track of the current trusted validator set hash, which is updated on every epoch change.

 For a given epoch \\(N\\) with a set of validators \\(V_n\\), it is expected to have a block for the transition to